Kairotic/mistakes/dyadic.md

 sheep = Unit
 ~~~~

-Our sheep still has the type of `Unit Sheep`, but does not hold any
+Our sheep still has the type of `Unit Sheep`, but does not define any
-value.
+value for that sheep.

 ## Definition 2: A number is a multitude composed of units.